 One way that we encourage and validate our respect for diversity is through our network of employee groups, which gives employees opportunities to get together for support, networking and integration.
-The company offers space for meetings, The company offers space for meetings study or prayer, support staff, and funding for activities.
-In exchange, employee groups help recruit, integrate and mentor employees, and educate the entire.
-Intel workforce through celebrations, bulletin board displays and intranet sites.
-Senior managers are encouraged to act as champions or sponsors for employee groups. employee groups.
+The company offers space for meetings, study or prayer; support staff; and funding for activities.
+In exchange, employee groups help recruit, integrate and mentor employees, and educate the entire intel workforce through celebrations, bulletin board displays and intranet sites.
+Senior managers are encouraged to act as champions or sponsors for employee groups.